sourceduty/Sports_Product/README.md

 #

-> Alex: *"I'm was excited to publish this custom GPT.
+> Alex: *"I was excited to publish this custom GPT.
 Sports team players and fans will love this."*

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.